VentureTechnologies/base_openemr/README.rst

 .. image:: https://venturetech.site/images/logo.png
    :target: https://venturetech.site

-This module is maintained by Cybrosys Technologies.
+This module is maintained by Venture Technologies.

 For support and more information, please visit `Our Website <https://venturetech.site/>`__